 From time to time, we utilize forward contract instruments to manage market risks associated with fluctuations in certain foreign currency exchange rates as they relate to specific balances of accounts receivable and cash denominated in foreign currencies.
 It is our policy to use derivative financial instruments to protect against market risks arising in the normal course of business.
 Our policies prohibit the use of derivative instruments for the sole purpose of trading for profit on price fluctuations or to enter into contracts that intentionally increase our underlying exposure.
-All of our forward foreign currency contracts have maturity periods of less than three months.
-Gains or losses from forward foreign currency contracts are included in other income (expense), net.
+All of our forward foreign currency contracts are included in other income (expense), net.